ujjwalt/guacamole/README.md

 ## Usage

-One of the key features of Guacamole is the implementation of the [Data Mapper Patter](http://martinfowler.com/eaaCatalog/dataMapper.html).
+One of the key features of Guacamole is the implementation of the [Data Mapper Pattern](http://martinfowler.com/eaaCatalog/dataMapper.html).
 This brings a lot of good things along, like

   * Improved testability
-  * Separation of Concern and
+  * Separation of Concerns and
   * Easier to support database features like embedded objects

 The gist of the pattern is you have two classes where you would have one when you use ActiveRecord: A `Collection` and a `Model`.
 The `Collection` is responsible for getting data from and writing data to the database.
 The `Model` represents the domain logic (i.e. attributes) and has no idea what a database is.
 Due to this you could far easier test the domain logic without a database dependency.
 But you have always two (or more) classes around.
 The following will introduce you to both those classes.